RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Mainboard

-The mainboard is the Assy 250407/Artwork 251137 Rev B. Also marked with "W-18 94HB".
-This is one of the early revisions of the mainboard which is characterised by having the full PLL clock circuitry and the VIC-II positioned vertically.
-It is not the earliest revision though, so the A/V connector is full eight pin with LUMA and CHROMA output.
+The mainboard is Assy 250407 / Artwork 251137 Rev B, also marked "W-18 94HB".
+This is one of the early revisions of the mainboard, characterized by having the full PLL clock circuitry and the VIC-II positioned vertically.
+It is not the earliest revision, though, so the A/V connector is a full eight-pin version with LUMA and CHROMA output.

 ## Visual inspection

 The mainboard appears to be in very good condition.
-And I cannot see any signs of rework from previous repair(s).
-There are some dust and grease on the PCB close to the port openings, but this to be expected.
+I cannot see any signs of rework from previous repairs.
+There is some dust and grease on the PCB close to the port openings, but this is to be expected.

-Notice that most of the custom MOS ICs are in socket.
-But for some reason the character ROM (MOS 901225-01) is not socketed.
+Note that most of the custom MOS ICs are socketed.
+However, for some reason, the character ROM (MOS 901225-01) is not socketed.
 Why?
-Not sure, but I think it is fair to assume that Commodore we running low on stock on sockets - or would like to save a little bit of money.
+I am not sure, but it is reasonable to assume that Commodore was either running low on sockets or wanted to save a bit of money.

-Below are some pictures of the mainboard before refurbish.
+Below are some pictures of the mainboard before refurbishment.

 <p align="center">
     <img src="Images/Main01.jpeg" alt="Description" width="1000">